 The top choices on the market are currently made by ISOtunes.
 This type of earbud is popular among construction workers because the high NRR makes them OSHA-compliant.
 NRR stands for Noise Reduction Rating, and it’s used to calculate noise reduction in decibels.

-ISOtunes currently sells both wireless earbuds and a wired pair of Bluetooth headphones that are both worth a look:
+ISOtunes currently sells both wireless earbuds and a wired pair of Bluetooth headphones that are both worth a look at Amazon #ad:

 All in all, earplugs headphones are the next best choice after active noise-canceling headphones, and they do cost less than Bose and Sony.